hghiscock/spin_dynamics/README.md

 # spin_dynamics
 Python package for calculating the yield of radical pair reactions with either a static or a periodic time dependent external field.
-Details of the different algorithms used can be found at in my PhD thesis: H. G. Hiscock (2018). _Long-lived spin coherence in radical pair compass magnetoreception_.
+Details of the different algorithms used can be found in my PhD thesis: H. G. Hiscock (2018). _Long-lived spin coherence in radical pair compass magnetoreception_.
 (University of Oxford)
 ### Installation
 Prerequisites:
 - Python 3